AI-Hypercomputer/torchprime/torchprime/models/resnet18/README.md

 ### Methodology

-Our methodology is designed to provide a fair comparison of the numerical differences between **hardware platforms** by using a robust, production-like training approach.
+Our methodology is designed to provide a fair comparison of the numerical differences between **hardware platforms** by using a realistic training approach.

 #### Training Approaches